afraenkel/fairness-book/book/content/01-introduction.md

 model quality and sociotechnical systems, beginning with long-studied topics of fairness, equality, and justice.

+### Context: who is judging the quality?

+Another thing to consider is the context under which the decisions occur.
+Are there legal implications to the decisions?
+There are precise notions of fairness in law (e.g. disparate impact) that may differ from public opinion.
+The consequences of running afoul of these notions will also be quite different: breaking the law may lead to prosecution, whereas releasing an unfair algorithm in the eyes of the public may lead to a boycott of your product.

 ## The machine learning pipeline

 The second half of the course focuses on ways in which bias and